How to Create a Strong and Robust Project Roadmap

 1. Make sure your roadmap has realistic goals and timeframes.

-Otherwise, it can cause delays, cost overruns as well as unmet stakeholder expectations.
+Otherwise, it can cause project delays, cost overruns as well as unmet stakeholder expectations.

 2. It is better not to get into details too much.

 A roadmap is an overview, a big picture of the project.
 So please don’t confuse it with a project plan and avoid document overloading.
 Your roadmap should consist of clear and precise information to help make decisions.